-The carrying value less impairment provision of trade receivables and payables are assumed to approximate their fair values due to their short-term nature.
+The carrying value less impairment provision of trade receivables and payables are assumed to approximate their fair values.
 The carrying value of financial liabilities for disclosure purposes is estimated by discounting future contractual cash flows at the current market interest rate that is available to the Group for similar financial instruments.

-33. Share-based payments
+32 Share-based payments